-Vitality Life Limited's Best Estimate Liabilities ("BEL") are calculated using a gross premium valuation (as required by Solvency II) for all policies in-force and on risk at the valuation date.
-Hence the BEL is calculated as the prospective value of future expected cash-flows on a policy-by-policy basis over the duration of the policy, allowing for full premiums, claims, expenses and lapses.
+Vitality Life Limited's non-unit Best Estimate Liabilities ("BEL") are calculated using a gross premium valuation (as required by Solvency II) for all policies in-force and on risk at the valuation date.
+Hence the non-unit BEL is calculated as the prospective value of future expected cash-flows on a policy-by-policy basis over the duration of the policy, allowing for full premiums, claims, fund charges, expenses and lapses.
 A negative BEL is permitted.

-The BEL is calculated gross of reinsurance, although the cash flow projections include both gross of reinsurance and reinsurance-related cash flows in order to allow separate calculation of the reinsurance recoverables.
-The risk margin is calculated as per the prescribed Solvency II cost-of-capital approach.
-Projected SCRs are calculated for individual risks using a risk driver approach.
+The non-unit BEL is calculated gross of reinsurance, although the cash flow projections include both gross of reinsurance and reinsurance-related cash flows in order to allow separate calculation of the reinsurance recoverables.